bleck9999/frii-gaem/README.md

 ## Random.hpp
 credit to [Effolkronium](https://github.com/effolkronium/) for the random library ~~mostly just used it because stdlib random scares me~~

+## Tic-Tac-Toe
+ah yes tic-tac-toe
+its single player because uhhhh and the "AI" is random because ai hard

 ## Snake
 its a snake, wasd to move, touch tail get dead, pls dont get >=200 points because undefined behaviour